Prag8855/aab/content/guides/german-health-insurance.md

 If you move from a [EU](/glossary/European%20Union) country, your health insurance from your previous country usually covers you until you start working.[^57]

-If you move from a non-EU country, you might need [expat health insurance](/glossary/Expat%20health%20insurance).
-It covers you until you start working.
+If you move from a non-EU country, you might need [expat health insurance](/glossary/Expat%20health%20insurance).[^42] It covers you until you start working.
 When you start working, you must switch to public or private health insurance.
-A [health insurance broker](#insurance-brokers) arrange this for you.[^42]
+A [health insurance broker](#insurance-brokers) arrange this for you.

+If you have no health insurance when you [start working](/guides/find-a-job-in-berlin#start-working), your employer can sign you up for public health insurance.
+They don't choose the best insurance for you; they choose what is convenient for them.

 ### Health insurance for students